ttscoff/where/README.md

 ### Database refresh throttling

-Set an expiration threshhold on the database with `WHERE_EXPIRATION`.
+Set an expiration threshold on the database with `WHERE_EXPIRATION`.
-The threshhold is in seconds, where one hour is 3600.
-If `where` is initialized within the thresshold since last update, it won't index the files again.
+The threshold is in seconds, where one hour is 3600.
+If `where` is initialized within the threshold since last update, it won't index the files again.

     export WHERE_EXPIRATION=3600